Ian McKellen: Charity work

 In April 2010, along with actors Brian Cox and Eleanor Bron, McKellen appeared in a series of TV advertisements to support Age UK, the charity recently formed from the merger of Age Concern and Help the Aged.
 All three actors gave their time free of charge.

 A cricket fan since childhood, McKellen umpired in March 2011 for a charity cricket match in New Zealand to support earthquake victims of the February 2011 Christchurch earthquake.

-McKellen is an honorary board member for the New York- and Washington, D.C.-based organization Only Make Believe.
+McKellen is an honorary board member for the New York City- and Washington, D.C.–based organisation Only Make Believe.
 Only Make Believe creates and performs interactive plays in children's hospitals and care facilities.
 He was honoured by the organisation in 2012 and hosted their annual Make Believe on Broadway Gala in November 2013.
-He garnered publicity for the organisation by stripping down to his Lord of the Rings underwear on stage.

 McKellen also has a history of supporting individual theatres.
 While in New Zealand filming The Hobbit in 2012, he announced a special New Zealand tour "Shakespeare, Tolkien and You!", with proceeds going to help save the Isaac Theatre Royal, which suffered extensive damage during the 2011 Christchurch earthquake.
 McKellen said he opted to help save the building as it was the last theatre he played in New Zealand (Waiting for Godot in 2010) and the locals' love for it made it a place worth supporting.
 In July 2017, he performed a new one-man show for a week at Park Theatre (London), donating the proceeds to the theatre.

 Together with a number of his Lord of the Rings co-stars (plus writer Philippa Boyens and director Peter Jackson), on 1 June 2020 McKellen joined Josh Gad's YouTube series Reunited Apart which reunites the cast of popular movies through video-conferencing, and promotes donations to non-profit charities.

 Other work

 A friend of Ian Charleson and an admirer of his work, McKellen contributed an entire chapter to For Ian Charleson: A Tribute.
 A recording of McKellen's voice is heard before performances at the Royal Festival Hall, reminding patrons to ensure their mobile phones and watch alarms are switched off and to keep coughing to a minimum.
-He also took part in the 2012 Summer Paralympics opening ceremony in London as Prospero from Shakespeare's The Tempest.
+He took part in the 2012 Summer Paralympics opening ceremony in London as Prospero from Shakespeare's The Tempest.